Karnoski v. Trump: Defendant motions to dismiss and stay

 The United States Department of Justice Civil Division (USDOJ) filed a motion to dismiss on October 16, 2017, repeating arguments made in similar motions to dismiss for the related suits Jane Doe v.
 Trump, Stone v.
 Trump, and Stockman v.
 Trump.
 In the motion to dismiss, USDOJ called the challenge "premature several times over", asserting the Presidential Memorandum of August 25 merely ordered further studies and no policy changes would be implemented before March 18.
-In addition, USDOJ argued Secretary Mattis's Interim Guidance of September 14 prevented the involuntary discharge of any Service member on the basis of transgender status, and would continue to be provide medical treatment to Service members who were diagnosed with gender dysphoria.
+In addition, USDOJ argued Secretary Mattis's Interim Guidance of September 14 prevented the involuntary discharge of any Service member on the basis of transgender status, and would continue to provide medical treatment to Service members who were diagnosed with gender dysphoria.
 Several days after the preliminary injunction was granted in Doe v.
 Trump, the Plaintiffs filed an opposing motion replying to the motion to dismiss, stating "The government's defense is most notable for what it lacks: factual support to justify the Ban.
 Instead, Defendants assert that courts must defer to the military in military affairs.
 But it is difficult to imagine a situation where the extraordinary deference sought by the government would be less appropriate than here, where the President has discarded the military's own considered judgment without any factual support for doing so."
-USDOJ filed a response in support of dismissal on November 9, again asserting that since the issue is still being studied, "it remains uncertain whether Plaintiffs will suffer a cognizable injury caused by the military's future policy."
+USDOJ filed a response in support of dismissal on November 9, again asserting that since the issue was still being studied, "it remains uncertain whether Plaintiffs will suffer a cognizable injury caused by the military's future policy."

 On November 7, USDOJ filed a motion requesting a stay of proceedings, arguing "this Court should stay further proceedings in this case while the preliminary injunction in Doe remains in place", referring to the October 30 Order by Judge Kollar-Kotelly in Jane Doe v.
 Trump providing a preliminary injunction to the implementation of the Presidential Memorandum.
 Both the State of Washington and the Plaintiffs filed motions opposing the stay on November 9.
 The motion to stay was denied on November 11.